MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-performance.md

 ## Monitoring spool storage

 By default, spool storage for the gateway is located at C:\Users\PBIEgwService\AppData\Local\Microsoft\On-premises data gateway\Spooler.
 Be sure to monitor this location to ensure the location isn't running full.
+More information: [Gateway spooling data](service-gateway-configure-disk-space#gateway-spooling-data)

 ## Slow-performing queries